Kong/ngx_wasm_module/docs/PROXY_WASM.md

     - `on_http_request_body`
     - `on_http_call_response`

-2. The key/value and queue shared memory implementations do not implement an LRU eviction mechanism when the allocated memory slab is full:
+2. The "queue" shared memory implementation does not implement an automatic eviction mechanism when the allocated memory slab is full:
-    - `proxy_set_shared_data`
     - `proxy_enqueue_shared_queue`

 Future ngx_wasm_module and WasmX work will be aimed at lifting these